madlambda/Acorn/docs/hierarchical-fs.md

 If the file is on disk, then the time to sequentially read 1 MB of its content is around 20ms (or 150 us from an SSD) and if the file is a pipe, then the same read could spend 250 us.
-But if the file is remote then the time goes to a few seconds.
+But if the file is remote then the time goes to a few seconds.[1]
 As the file content does not have an internal structure, a program that needs to retrieve some specific information inside it needs to read all its content or at least some few blocks until it could seek to the information if it has a header section defined.
 Most files that need to be consumed only by